anuragambuja/data-engineering-databricks/Certifications/Data Engineer Associate.md

     GROUP BY country;

   A junior data engineer asks why the schema is not being declared for the new table.
 Which of the following responses explains why declaring the schema is not necessary?

     A. CREATE TABLE AS SELECT statements adopt schema details from the source table and query.
     B. CREATE TABLE AS SELECT statements infer the schema by scanning the data.
     C. CREATE TABLE AS SELECT statements result in tables where schemas are optional.
     D. CREATE TABLE AS SELECT statements assign all columns the type STRING.
     E. CREATE TABLE AS SELECT statements result in tables that do not support schemas.

-Ans:
+Ans: A.
 ```
 ```
 17. A data engineer is overwriting data in a table by deleting the table and recreating the table.
 Another data engineer suggests that this is inefficient and the table should simply be overwritten instead.
 Which of the following reasons to overwrite the table instead of deleting and recreating the table is incorrect?